byuccl/digital_design_colab/Templates/README.md

 Create Truth Table Grids: The create_tt_grids function generates a dictionary of truth table grids based on the initialized truth table data.

 There is one variation of this template, located under Exercises/flip_flops/files/tt_ff.py.
 In this case, this template is set up so that it allows for 0, 1, and 2 to be an input, instead of the traditional 1 or 0 input, which in the case of this lesson is used as an undefined output for an SR latch.
 It is an exception template, as it is only used in one instance within this lesson, but is still noted for documentation and if needed for future implementation of these notebooks.

+#Exception_template information:
+There is one variation of the tt_template, located under Exercises/flip_flops/files/tt_ff.py.
+In this case, this template is set up so that it allows for 0, 1, and 2 to be an input, instead of the traditional 1 or 0 input, which in the case of this lesson is used as an undefined output for an SR latch.
+It is an exception template, as it is only used in one instance within this lesson, but is still noted for documentation and if needed for future implementation of these notebooks.

+The other exception template is located under Exercises/karnaugh_maps/files/karnaugh_template.py.
+In this case, this template is unique as it allows for the table itself to be customizable by the user, and then to check.
+It is a different way of verifying understanding, as instead of the user inputting the output, they instead read the function given and fill out the according table, and then verify if it is correct.
+This is useful when there is no output to test for understanding, and rather need to test for understanding how a function works in this manner relating to karnaugh maps.
+This template could easily be reworked to allow for more unique question types, but since it only is used in this instance it is not a commonly used template currently.